AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 #### What This Function Does:

-1. **Displays Loading Toast**: Shows a notification indicating the creation process of the collection on the sidechain.
+1. **Displays Loading Toast**: Shows a notification indicating the creation process of the collection on the dAppChain.

 2. **Fetches Merkle Path**: Retrieves the merkle path using the provided transactionId.